There is no world without Verona walls,

 Padre Romualdo Formato, one of Acqui's seven chaplains and one of the few survivors of the massacre, looked on as Italian officers wept, prayed and sang.
 At the moment of execution, many shouted the names of their mothers, wives and children.
 Alfred Richter, an Austrian, and one of the participants in the massacre, later told how an Italian soldier who sang arias for the Germans in the local taverns was forced to sing while his comrades were being executed.

 In all, 5,000 Italian soldiers were massacred.
-3,000 survivors subsequently perished at sea as they were being shipped to German concentration camps.
+Three thousand survivors subsequently perished at sea as they were being shipped to German concentration camps.
 The Acqui Division was wiped out.

-Padre Formato died in 1961.
-According to his nephew, he never recovered from the wounds caused by the tragedy of Cephalonia.
+Padre Formato survived the massacre and died in 1961.
+According to his nephew, he never recovered from the wounds he suffered on Cephalonia.

 Verona is today the national headquarters of the Acqui Division, which represents the survivors of the massacre of Cephalonia and Corfu.
 In a solemn ceremony held every year on 18th September veterans gather at the monument on Verona's famous walls to remember the victims of the massacre.